masabhuq/masabhuq/README.md

 Student of Computer Science and Engineering at [ULAB](https://ulab.edu.bd/);<br>
 I like to improve upon my skills all the time.
 I'm also a fast learner. <br>
-Currently Looking for internship and job opportunities. <br>

 - ⚙️ Libaries I have used: `pytorch`, `tensorflow`, `facebook prophet`, `scikit-learn`, `pandas`, `scipy` and many more.
 - 🌍 Some other skills include Unix, AWS and devops.